Isabel Coixet: Career

 Coixet made her first short film in 1984, Mira y verás.
 In 1988, Coixet made her debut as a scriptwriter and director in Demasiado Viejo Para Morir Joven (Too Old to Die Young).
 For this movie, she was nominated at the Goya Awards as a Best New Director.
 In 1996, she traveled to the United States to shoot her first English-language feature film, entitled Things I Never Told You (Cosas que nunca te dije).
 This drama cast American actors led by Lili Taylor and Andrew McCarthy.
 Coixet received her second nomination at the Goya Awards for Best Original Screenplay.
 Coixet then connected with a French production company, and in 1998 she shot — for the first time in Spain and in Spanish — the historical adventure A los que aman.
 Two years later she founded her own production company, with which she produced her most acclaimed film to date, Mi vida sin mí (My Life Without Me).
 Since then she has been one of the most acclaimed directors of Spanish cinema.

 In 2000, she founded her own production company called Miss Wasabi Films, for which she has produced over 400 commercials.
 Her international success came in 2003 thanks to the intimate drama My Life Without Me.
 The film was based on a short story by Nancy Kincaid.
 Canadian actress Sarah Polley played Ann, a young mother who decides to hide from her family that she has terminal cancer.
 This Hispanic-Canadian co-production was highly praised at the Berlin International Film Festival.
 Coixet then continued working with Polley as her lead actress with the film The Secret Life of Words, which was released in 2005 and also starred Tim Robbins and Javier Cámara.
 The film was awarded four Goyas: Best Film, Best Director, Best Production and Best Screenplay.

-In 2005, Coixet joined eighteen other international filmmakers, among them Gus Van Sant, Walter Salles and Joel and Ethan Cohen, to make the groundbreaking collective project Paris, je t’aime, in which each director explored a different Paris quarter.
+In 2005, Coixet joined eighteen other international filmmakers, among them Gus Van Sant, Walter Salles and Joel and Ethan Coen, to make the groundbreaking collective project Paris, je t’aime, in which each director explored a different Paris quarter.
 Coixet made prominent documentaries on major themes, such as Invisibles, which was selected for the "Panorama" section of the 2007 Berlin Film Festival, about the international medical organization Doctors Without Borders.
 Also the documentary Journey to the Heart of Torture, which was filmed in Sarajevo during the Balkan War and won an award at the October 2003 Human Rights Film Festival.